haxxori42/haxxori42/README.md

    *      .      .    *      .      .      *      .    .     *     .
 ◇ ──────────────────────────────────────────────────────────────── ◇
 │                                                                  │
-│  i´m mia, i map human systems for a living.                      │ │  sometimes they run on servers. sometimes on vibes.              │ │                                                                  │
-│  currently making ai behave in production.                       │
+│  hi! i´m mia, i map human systems for a living.                  │ │  sometimes they run on servers. sometimes on vibes.              │ │                                                                  │ │  currently making ai behave in production.                       │